SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_4-Big_Data_Processing_using_Apache_Spark/Module_3-PySpark_Implementation_Streaming_and_ALS/3-Recommendation_System/1-Introduction.md

 You will learn the following:

 - Basics of Recommendation system
 - Recommendation system: Collaborative filtering.
 - Introduction to ALS algorithm
 - Matrix factorization in ALS
 - Cost function in ALS
 - ALS Algorithm and Parallelisation

-## People you will hear from in this module:
+## People you will hear from in this module

 Subject matter expert
 [Sajan Kedia](http://in.linkedin.com/in/sajan-kedia-b06a6821)